Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Introduction

 \section{Introduction}

 The construction and realization of cryptographic systems that resist quantum attacks presently constitutes an important area of research.
-Apart from lattice-based, multivariate, and code-based cryptography, it has been proposed recently to use the rich structure of nonabelian groups to construct quantum-secure protocols for public key exchange, message encryption, and authentication.
-Some recent surveys on this emerging field, called group-based cryptography, can be found in \cite{myasnikov2008group} and \cite{fine2011aspects}.
+Apart from lattice-based, multivariate, isogeny-based and code-based cryptography, it has been proposed recently to use the rich structure of nonabelian groups to construct quantum-secure protocols for public key exchange, message encryption, and authentication.
+Some recent surveys on this emerging field, called group-based cryptography, can be found in Fine et al. \cite{fine2011aspects} and Myasnikov et al. \cite{myasnikov2008group}.

-The most prominent algorithmic problem employed for constructing nonabelian protocols is the Conjugacy Search Problem (henceforth written CSP).
-While the Discrete Logarithm Problem (henceforth written DLP) in a group $G$ requires the recovery of the exponent $n$ when given the group elements $g$ and $h=g^n$, the CSP requires the recovery of a conjugator $x \in G$, given the elements $g$ and $h=x^{-1} g x$.
+The most prominent algorithmic problem employed for constructing nonabelian protocols is the Conjugacy Search Problem (CSP).
+While the Discrete Logarithm Problem (DLP) in a group $G$ requires the recovery of the exponent $n$ when given the group elements $g$ and $h=g^n$, the CSP requires the recovery of a conjugator $x \in G$, given the elements $g$ and $h=x^{-1} g x$.
 To reflect this analogy, it is common to use the notation $g^x:= x^{-1}g x$ for $g, x \in G$, which we also adopt in this paper.
 If the conjugator is restricted to lie in a subgroup $A\subseteq G$, we refer to the problem as an $A$-restricted CSP.
 In this paper we are specifically interested in the case where $A$ is cyclic.
-We remark that conjugation is an action of a group on itself, and thus all CSP-based protocols may be seen as special cases of the semigroup action-based framework introduced in \cite{maze}.
+We remark that conjugation is an action of a group on itself, and thus all CSP-based protocols may be seen as special cases of the semigroup action-based framework introduced by Maze et al. in \cite{maze}.

 The first and most prominently known protocols constructed based on the CSP were by Anshel, Anshel and Goldfeld (AAG) \cite{an99}, and Ko-Lee \cite{ko2000new}, both of whose underlying problems is a specific restricted CSP.
 The authors of both these systems proposed as platforms the Braid groups $B_N$.
 However, a number of attacks \cite{braid1}, \cite{braid2}, \cite{tsaban2015polynomial} show that the braid groups are not suitable platforms.
 Nevertheless, the possibility of finding another potential nonabelian platform group for CSP-based protocols is still open to research.
 Some other groups that have been proposed for use are polycyclic groups, metabelian groups, $p$-groups, Thompson groups, and matrix groups.